 - A medical note from your primary physician that shows you are physically and psychologically able to undertake an internship in a professional kitchen abroad

 In addition, applications must include two letters of reference from either current or past employers or teachers.

 Future Internship Dates and Deadlines

-The Rome Sustainable Food Project receives far more applications for internships than it can absorb for the four internship slots and is thus unable to accept all qualified and enthusiastic applicants.
-In selecting interns, RSFP pays close attention to the group being assembled, as interns live and work together.
-It is RSFP’s priority to create a dynamic environment in the kitchen that reflects the interdisciplinary nature of the Academy itself.
-Therefore, each group of interns, visiting cooks, and volunteers is comprised of individuals with professional culinary experience as well as those with backgrounds in, but not limited to, food journalism, organic farming, sustainable food politics, Italian food culture and history, etcetera.
+The Rome Sustainable Food Project receives far more applications for internships than it can absorb for the three internship slots and is thus unable to accept all qualified and enthusiastic applicants.
+In selecting interns, the RSFP pays close attention to the group being assembled, as interns work together closely.
+It is the RSFP’s priority to create a dynamic environment in the kitchen that reflects the interdisciplinary nature of the Academy itself.
+Therefore, each group of interns, visiting cooks, and volunteers is comprised of individuals with professional culinary experience as well as those with backgrounds in, but not limited to, food journalism, organic farming, sustainable food politics, Italian food culture and history, et cetera.
 Depending on the intern cohort, some preference may be given to applicants with significant prior cooking experience.

 Applicants will receive confirmation once their application is complete and has been processed.
 The results of the selection will be sent after a month after the submission deadline.